uqlibrary/uqlibrary-react-toolbox/src/MenuDrawer/README.md

 simple reusable menu for UQ Library applications using ReactJs

 ## Props
-- `menuItems: React.PropTypes.array.isRequired` - a list of menu items, see usage
+- `menuItems: PropTypes.array.isRequired` - a list of menu items, see usage
-- `drawerOpen: React.PropTypes.bool`
+- `drawerOpen: PropTypes.bool`
-- `docked: React.PropTypes.bool`
+- `docked: PropTypes.bool`
-- `toggleDrawer: React.PropTypes.func`
+- `toggleDrawer: PropTypes.func`
+- `logoImage: PropTypes.string` - url of an image of a logo
+- `logoText: PropTypes.string` - alt text for a logo image

 ## Usage